 Step 4: Buy Ethereum

-- You buy Ether directly from an online service provider and pay by credit card or bank account.
+- You buy Ethereum directly from an online service provider and pay by credit card or bank account.

-- You first buy Bitcoins from an online service provider and then “convert” these Bitcoins to your Ether address with the help of a service like Shapeshift.
+- You first buy Bitcoins from an online service provider and then “convert” these Bitcoins to your Ethereum address with the help of a service like Shapeshift.

-If you are new to cryptocurrencies, I would recommend buying Ether directly from an online service provider and not using Bitcoin because then you would also need a wallet for Bitcoin.
+If you are new to cryptocurrencies, I would recommend to buy Ethereum directly from an online service provider and not using Bitcoin because then you would also need a wallet for Bitcoin.
 For this reason, I will only discuss the first way of direct purchase here.

-After you have created a free Coinbase account, you can finally buy Ether.
+After you have created a free Coinbase account, you can finally buy Ethereum.
 To do so, first sign-in at Coinbase and then click on “Buy/Sell” in the upper bar.
-There you can buy Ether.
+There you can buy Ethereum.